 Check out this

-from www.masternewmedia.org that breaks down a number of different online event management/promotion tools (mostly registration-oriented).
+great article from www.masternewmedia.org that breaks down a number of different online event management/promotion tools (mostly registration-oriented).
 They even have a few comparison charts!
 An event planners' dream. :)

 If you are looking for a service for registering people for your events, I suggest you check out these affordable options!